opentoonz/opentoonz_docs/source/applying_special_fx.rst

     2. Do one of the following:

-    - Click the New Output button ( |Toonz71_395| ) in the bottom bar of the schematic window.
+    - Click the New Output button (|output|) in the bottom bar of the schematic window.

     - Right-click the node and choose New Output from the menu that opens.